American Airlines removes family from flight over body odor complaints

 Meanwhile, the University of Houston on Thursday defended an engineering professor who urged students — especially those from India and southeast Asia — to be aware of body odor issues.

-The message was sent to UH graduate engineering students, NBC affiliate KPRC reported.
+The message was sent to graduate engineering students, NBC affiliate KPRC reported.

 "People from India use lots of spices and people from other Southeast Asian countries use lot of garlic which has lots of health benefits," according to a message.
 "However, there is one problem.
 The body odor due to consumption of these foods becomes strong."